 Bold yellow paint has its place, but this particular yellow was anything but mellow.
 A bedroom makeover was urgently needed, and Tamara at Provident Home Design knew just what to do.Continue to 18 of 20 below.

 18 of 20

-Tamara retained the yellow walls with her friend Polly's bedroom makeover but toned it way, way down (Behr Butter, found at Home Depot).
+Tamara retained the yellow walls with her friend Polly's bedroom makeover but toned it way, way down with help from Behr Butter, found at Home Depot.
 A tired brass chandelier got spray-painted a soothing silver.
 A bedsheet was recruited into service for drapery.
 And best of all was the feature wall constructed from scratch out of inexpensive MDF board.Continue to 19 of 20 below.

 19 of 20

 Before: Devoid of Personality

 The bedroom was a dimly lit box.
 It had no flavor, no personality, no zest.
 Yet it was intended as a bedroom for a nine-year-old girl named Riley who was battling brain cancer.
-Megan, from the blog Balanced Home, who has four children of her own, decided that this girl needed a fun, pretty bedroom to call her own.Continue to 20 of 20 below.
+Megan, from the blog Balancing Home, who has four children of her own, decided that this girl needed a fun, pretty bedroom to call her own.Continue to 20 of 20 below.

 20 of 20

 After: Heart's Desire

 After the makeover, the bedroom has been completely transformed into an inviting, charming folktale forest styled paradise for a girl to dream, relax, and play.
 All pieces were donated by Megan, friends, and family, and by companies that Megan recruited into action, such as Wayfair and The Land of Nod (now Crate & Barrel's branch Crate & Kids).